k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 broader commitment to safeguarding our planet’s future.

 ## The Westarctican Peerage

+{% include figure.html image="westarctica-flag.jpg" placement="right" width="40%"
+cap="The Flag of Westarctica"
+alt="The Flag of Westarctica" %}

 The Westarctican peerage system is a unique and symbolic aspect of the micronation's cultural identity, mirroring traditional noble titles in a